Reduce the noise

 Our initial hearing check is free of charge and obligation-free

 How does hearing protection work?

 The insulation value of individual hearing protection ranges from 25 to 40 dB.
-The level of insulation is very much dependent on the frequency, material and anatomy.
+The level of insulation is dependent on the frequency, material and anatomy.
 To achieve higher insulation values, an ear protection system can be combined with capsule ear protection.
-In extremely noisy environments (measuring over 125 dB, e.g. at airports), complete soundproof suits are sometimes even used.
-They prevent the body from transmitting noise to the ears through the skeleton.
+In extremely noisy environments (measuring over 125 dB, such as when working on the tarmac at an airport), complete soundproof suits are sometimes even used.
+These prevent the body from transmitting noise to the ears through the skeleton.

 The key hearing protection categories

 Ear protection capsules or capsule ear protection (ear muffs with a frame)